Rugby

 Princethorpe College

-Founded in 1833, St Mary's Priory was one of the first Catholic buildings in England after the Reformation.
-Come for a tour and discover its fascinating history, including the routes and connections that made it the place it is today.
+Founded in 1833, St Mary's Priory was one of the first priories to be built in England after the Reformation.
+Come for a tour to discover its fascinating history and stunning architecture.

 Rugby Theatre